codewith-luke/disclone/CONTRIBUTING.md

 9. go to your forked repo and open a pull request
 10. write some edgy mean derogatory comment, make sure to insult the work of whoever's bug you fixed
 11. Click 'Create pull request'
 12. Done !
-Write "OpenSource Core team contributor on your resume"
+Write "OpenSource Core team contributor" on your resume